ovsundal/Sparkify-sql-data-modelling/README.md

 the database.

 #### Prerequisites for running the program
-Prerequisites for running the project is python 3.0 and postgres with the default database available
+Prerequisites for running the project is python 3.x and postgres with a default database named "studentdb" available.

 #### Starting the program
 1. Execute "create_tables.py".
 This will create a fresh instance of the sparkifydb with empty tables.
-2. Execute "etl_processes.py".
+2. Execute "etl.py".
 This will load the data into the tables